“I have refined you, but not as silver is refined. Rather, I have refined you in the furnace of suffering.“

-Becoming a real and an authentic person starts with basic responses that we’ve made in the presence of Jesus.
-Amazingly, this simple faith becomes the prerequisite, granting us the right to enter in the promises of the Lord.
+Becoming a real and authentic person starts with basic responses that we’ve made in the presence of Jesus.
+Amazingly, this simple faith becomes the prerequisite, granting us the right to enter into the promises of the Lord.
 If you have those promises you may enter in.
 However, without faith in those promises, you won’t find anything real or true.

 Furnace people will often recognize those without any real and tangible connection with God’s work.
 There are furnace promises, but they, without truly understanding them will walk around in unreality.
 Often ‘they get religion.’
 These are those who land on “the rocky soil.”
-They become ‘quasi-disciples’ will do and say things that they really don’t really understand.
+They become ‘quasi-disciples’ who will do and say things that they really don’t really understand.

 But furnace people have the connection to that which is honest and true.
 They rarely enter into anything false or manipulative.
 Their own hearts are transformed by the fire, and only then are qualified to minister God’s grace.
 Only furnace people can enter in.
 You will know them by their scars.

 The Church has a tremendous need for those who have withstood the furnace of humiliation.

 After we endure its ugliness and its great evil, we’ll discover that we’re in an altogether different place than when we first started.
 The Church is waiting for those who went in and then come out on the other side.

 I was thinking today about Joseph, and his ordeal, as found in the Book of Genesis chapters 37-50.
 He was a rare kind of person.
 Perhaps, one in a hundred.
 You may emulate but never attain his faith.
 His confidence in the Lord was true.

 Furnace people have the ability to function gracefully at this particular stage.